abu034004/PARGT/README.md

 # PARGT: A software tool for predicting antimicrobial resistance in bacteria

 PARGT (version 1.0) runs on Windows, Linux, and macOS operating systems.
 For installation and application of this tool, please read the manuals.
-If you find our tool useful, please cite the following papers.
+If you find our tool useful, please cite following 2 papers.

 Citations:
-1. Chowdhury, A.S., Call, D.R. and Broschat, S.L., Submitted.
+1. Chowdhury, A.S., Call, D.R. and Broschat, S.L., 2020.
 PARGT: A software tool for predicting antimicrobial resistance in bacteria.
 Scientific Reports.
 2. Chowdhury, A.S., Call, D.R. and Broschat, S.L., 2019.
 Antimicrobial resistance prediction for Gram-negative bacteria via game theory-based feature evaluation.
 Scientific Reports.